hydroffice/hyo2_qc/docs/user_manual_survey_scan_designated.rst

 Scans grids to ensure the validity of any soundings designated.
 Currently, only **Single-Resolution BAG** files are supported.

+In order to access this tool, load a BAG and an S-57 file into the **Data Inputs** tab.

 * Select the **Scan Designated** tab (:numref:`fig_scan_designated`) on the bottom of the QC Tools interface.

 .. index::